Product Identification & Regulatory Data

 The signal word for this substance is "danger".

-What is the solubility of Potassium nitrate?
+What is the physical form of Potassium nitrate?

 What is Potassium nitrate used for?